Maridaki Beach: A lesser-known Secluded beach in South Crete!

 When is the best time to visit Maridaki Beach?

 The best time to visit Maridaki Beach is during the summer months, from May to September.
 For those who love warmth and want to sunbathe and swim, the summer months, from June to August, serve as the prime time.
 During these months, the weather in Crete is typically warm and the Mediterranean Sea is at its most inviting temperature.
 This is the time when the beach usually sees the most number of visitors.
-However, early autumn and late spring might be more suitable for visitors who prefer less crowded times.
+Early autumn and late spring might be more suitable for visitors who prefer less crowded times.
 During these periods, namely May and September, the weather remains relatively warm and Maridaki Beach is not as populated, allowing for a more serene experience.
 For hiking lovers, spring and autumn also offer comfortable temperatures for walking the trail from Tsoutsouros to Maridaki Beach.

 Maridaki Beach